-Street Address 23 Sand Street, Port Douglas
+Street Address 21 Sand Street, Port Douglas

-Lot and Plan Lot 13 on Crown Plan PTD20934
+Lot and Plan Lot 14 on Crown Plan PTD20934

-Land Owner Bruce Robert Parker and Gail Nadine Parker

-Joint Tenants
+Land Owner Virginia Isabella Donovan

 See Attachment 1

-Size 866m 2
+Size 795m

-Road Frontages Approximately 20m to Sand Street
+Road Frontages 21.517m to Sand Street

-Approximately 5m corner truncation

-Approximately 35m to Tide Street

 Easements Nil

-Environmental and Not listed
+Environmental and To the best of our knowledge the site is not listed on the

-Contaminated Land
+Contaminated Land EMR or CLR

 Register

-Current Approved Use Vacant Land (Unimproved)
+Current Approved Use Improved by A Frame Dwelling House and Pool

-Previous use until recent demolition: single Residential

-Dwelling House
+Existing structures are proposed to be removed to

+facilitate the proposed development.

 Proposal Material Change of Use (Dual Occupancy)

-Reconfiguration of a Lot (1 Lot into 2 Lots)

 Approvals Sought Development Permit

 Level of Assessment Code Assessable

 Planning Scheme Zone Medium Density Residential

 Regional Plan Designation Urban Footprint

 State Planning Policy Appropriately reflected within the Douglas Shire Planning

 Scheme 2018

 State Development Nil

 Assessment Provisions

 Referral Nil

-Planning Regulation 2016 Not applicable to the assessment of the proposed
+Planning Regulation 2016 Not applicable to the assessment of the proposal as the

-Schedule 12A Assessment development as the reconfiguration does not include
+Schedule 12A Assessment development is not for the Reconfiguration of Lot.

-Benchmarks for Particular construction or extension of a road.
+Benchmarks for Particular

 Reconfiguring a Lot